greenelab/czi-rfa/proposal.md

 We look forward to sharing our proposals, methods, data, and code with other researchers funded by this RFA, with CZI, and with the broader research community.

-* We are already sharing our proposal under a CC-BY license as it is being written.
+* We have shared our proposal under a CC-BY license as it was being written.
 * We will share our description of methods, written reports, figures, and other such outputs under a CC-BY license.
-* We will share any resulting data under a CC0 license to make our intention to share clear, though it is worth noting that in the US much of this data would not seem to be copyrightable.
 * We will share source code for our software under the BSD 3-clause license.
-If we are contributing changes to software with a different open license, we will use that license.
-To avoid a situation where our work cannot be shard, we will not contribute to software with any license that has not been approved by the OSI as an open source license.

 We would consider sharing any of these elements under more permissive licenses if requested by CZI.